 The Owls Trust

 The Owls Trust became a registered charity in 2001.
 We recognised that there was an urgent need for an organisation to rescue owls and birds of prey in North Wales.
-In 2011 The Owls Trust added a further area to its operations, the North West of England.
-Here a group of dedicated trustees and volunteers are continuing the work of The Owls Trust as the “Lancashire Hub”.

 We rely on public generosity and support to continue our work in the care and rehabilitation of these owls as we receive no public funding.
 The centre receives many sick and injured birds and we have also become home to many captive bred owls.
 These were unwanted, abandoned, ill-treated or even confiscated by the authorities.
 Some of them require long term veterinary care.